 Fall is the perfect season to hit the road for some spelunking!
 Pennsylvania is home to seven underground wonderlands brimming with sparkling crystal and cool rock formations.
-After you surface, kick back and relax at a nearby tavern — get it, caverns and taverns, that rhymes!
+After you resurface, kick back and relax at a nearby tavern — get it?
+Caverns and taverns, that rhymes!

 1. Penn’s Cave & Wildlife Park

 Looking for a unique caving experience?
 Penn's Cave may be just the ticket!
 The only way to explore the Penn’s Cave is by boat.
-You’ll glide by several artfully named limestone formations including the “Statue of Liberty,” “Garden of the Gods,” and “Angel’s Wing” as your guide points out the amazing sights of this underground paradise.
+You’ll glide by several artfully named limestone formations including the “Statue of Liberty,” and “Garden of the Gods” as your guide points out the amazing sights of this underground paradise.

 Elk Creek Café & Aleworks

-Just a 15-minute drive southeast, Elk Creek Café & Aleworks is waiting to serve you a fresh and flavorful taste of local ales and grub including a poutine burger and Winkleblink Beer Battered Fish.
+Just a 15-minute drive southeast, Elk Creek Café & Aleworks is waiting to serve you a fresh and flavorful taste of local ales and grub including their take on a classic burger and Beer Battered Fish.
 Enjoy toe-tapping music as you unwind from your underground adventure with its eclectic lineup of local and touring musicians.

 2. Lost River Caverns